eutanatos/Borgatti-Everett_core-periphery_model_revision/README.md

 [![Research Council of Finland funding](https://img.shields.io/badge/funding-Research_Council_of_Finland-green)](https://research.fi/en/results/funding/81442)

 This repository contains the data and code to replicate the results of the article:
 - Estévez, J. L., & Nordlund, C. (2024).
-'Revising the Borgatti-Everett Core-Periphery Model: Inter-Categorical Density Blocks and Partially Connected Cores'.
-Under Review.
+'Revising the Borgatti-Everett Core-Periphery Model: Inter-Categorical Density Blocks and Partially Connected Cores'. _Social Networks_.

 ## Purpose of the repository